RCGV1/Auto-Responder-X/README.md

 ## Installation :computer:

 1. Clone the repository or download the ZIP file.
-2. Install the required dependencies using `npm install` command.
-3. Set up your Discord bot token in a `.env` file.
+2. Set up your Discord bot token in a `.env` file.
 The `.env` file should be placed in the root directory of the bot project, and it should contain the following line with your Discord bot token:
  `TOKEN=<your-discord-bot-token>`
-4. Run the bot using `node index.js` command.
+3. Run the bot using `node index.js` command.

 ## Commands :keyboard: